JonasKruckenberg/imagetools/docs/spec.md

 1. Generate image configuration objects as outlined in [Argumentlist](#argumentlist)
 2. For each image configuration object:
-   1. JSON stringify the object and concatenate it with th base of the original URL (i.e. the whole URL but without the query parameters)
+   1. JSON stringify the object and concatenate it with the base of the original URL (i.e. the whole URL but without the query parameters)
    2. Take the hexadecimal representation of the SHA1 hashed string as the cache key for the generated image.